 Located in Porto Formoso and Maia (less than 3 km away), the Gorreana and Porto Formoso tea plantations will give you the opportunity to discover all stages of production, walk between the plantations and, of course, try their tasty teas.

 12. Poça da Dona Beija

 This place was originally a source of water for residents to bathe in a cave where the water was naturally heated to over 35 °C.

 Some years ago, a renovation took place and, since then, there are several pools available to swim in this rusty water at over 35 °C.

 A view from this viewpoint is breathtaking, but what makes this place so extraordinary is a small dirt road beside a cliff, surrounded by hydrangeas.
 Do not hesitate to have a picnic at this viewpoint to enjoy this slice of heaven.

-To discover the other wonders of the island and have all the necessary information to discover this natural treasure, read my top 20 of the places to visit in São Miguel, my article on Ponta Delgada, the capital of the Azores, as well as the itinerary that will help you discover all the wonders of the island in 5 days.
+To discover the other wonders of the island and have all the necessary information to discover this natural treasure, read my Top 20 Things to do in São Miguel Island, my Top 20 Things to do in Ponta Delgada, the capital of the Azores, as well as the itinerary that will help you discover all the wonders of the island in 5 days.

 First island of the central group, Terceira is one of the largest islands in the Azores archipelago, with a population of about 56 437 inhabitants, based mainly in Angra do Heroísmo, the oldest city in the Azores and listed by UNESCO as a World Heritage Site.